cn0047/stash/ed/mq/rabbitmq/README.md

 Exchange - receives messages from producers and pushes them to queues.
 There are a few exchange types available:
-* direct
+* direct.
-* fanout
+* fanout.
-* topic
+* topic.
-* headers
+* headers.

 Direct (workers; rpc; routing key `info`, `warning` etc) exchange delivers messages to queues based on the message routing key.

 Fanout ignores the routing key (ideal for the broadcast).
 If N queues are bound to a fanout exchange, when a new message is published to that exchange a copy of the message is delivered to all N queues.

 Topic (producer `anonymous.info`; recipient `*.critical`, `#`, `kernel.*` ...) exchanges
 route messages to one or many queues